Transforming From Doing Agile to Being Agile

 - Each person has a P.O.D.
 (Professional and Organizational Development) team that provides facilitation and coaching in performance, growth, and development:

-- a project P.O.D. member, most often someone in a Project Advocate role providing insight into learning opportunities within your projects
+- an project P.O.D. member providing insight into learning opportunities within your projects

-- a chapter P.O.D. member, most often the Chapter Lead with the perspective of opportunities with skills growth.
+- a chapter P.O.D. member with the perspective of opportunities with skills growth.